Pratylenchus coffeae (banana root nematode)

 P. coffeae has been shown to cause a serious root rot of this fibre crop in China resulting in significant yield decrease.
 Use of nematicides can give yield increases ranging from 11 to 60% (China, 1990).

-Nematodes are extracted from plant tissues and soils using standard nematological extraction techniques.
+DiagnosisTop of page Nematodes are extracted from plant tissues and soils using standard nematological extraction techniques.
 In bananas and related crops, nematode damage is sometimes assessed by recording the incidence of uprooting per hectare per month.
 This may also be correlated with assessments of necrosis on primary roots and corms.
 These techniques can be used by those who are familiar with nematode symptoms but care should be taken not to confuse lesions caused by plant parasitic nematodes with those resulting from other root-infesting pests and pathogens.

 In yams, the incidence and extent of dry rot disease, caused by P. coffeae, in tubers, can be assessed by direct observation.
 In tubers without obvious external symptoms of damage, the surface layers must be removed, or the tubers sectioned, to determine the presence of dry rot.
 Nematodes are found in yam soil and roots which can be sampled, particularly at the end of the growing season.
 However, most nematodes are found in tuber tissues and sampling these tissues is the most appropriate means of assessing populations.